 New Albany residents approved the community’s first charter in 1992.
 Ohio statues govern only on matters that the New Albany Charter does not address.
 The charter is reviewed every ten years and any proposed revisions to the charter must be approved by the New Albany electorate before they can be enacted.

 New Albany utilizes the Council-Manager form of government.
-This structure combines political leadership of elected officials with the managerial experience of an appointed, professional city manager who serves as the city’s CEO.
+This structure combines political leadership of elected officials with the managerial experience of an appointed, professional city manager who serves as New Albany’s CEO.

 City Council is the legislative branch of government consisting of seven members, one of whom is the mayor.
 City Council and mayoral elections are held in November of odd number years and are nonpartisan.
 City Council members are elected by residents to four-year terms.
 City Council has been granted certain powers by the Ohio Constitution, the laws of the state of Ohio, and the New Albany Charter.
 These powers are exercised through the adoption of ordinances and resolutions.